xmos/ai_tools/experimental/TESTING.rst

      On merging, the new XFORMER artifact is uploaded, likely compiled for a variety of platforms.

+     Note: as the xformer depends on lib_nn this CI should also be ran on any change in lib_nn

   #. lib_nn/lib_tflite_micro CI involves:

+     * checkout

+       * lib_nn

+       * lib_tflite_micro

+       * aisrv

-     * building aiserver from scratch
+     * build an aiserver

      * grab the latest xformer artifact that is compatible with lib_nn and lib_tflite_micro

-     After that we are going to run two sets of tests.
-One set of tests systematically tests lib_tflite_micro and lib_nn:
+     After that we systematically test
+     lib_tflite_micro and lib_nn:

      * foreach test in large-table-of-lib_tflite_micro-and-lib_nn-tests: